ManuelElizaldi/Stock-analysis/README.md

 A disadvantage we can face is that refactoring can be very time consuming and confusing, you'll never know how much time it can take and in certain points you might not know where to go with the code or how to solve other problems.

 How do these pros and cons apply to refactoring the original VBA script?
-For the original VBA script it was not time consuming but rather confusing, because we had to determine new variables and new For Loops.
+For the original VBA script it was not time consuming but rather confusing, because we had to determine new variables and write new For Loops for those variables.